gvsurenderreddy/instance-manager/README.md

 Configuration
 ============

-Adds the following configuration to following path:
+Create configuration file at following path:

-- For Symfony application `app/config/config.yml`:
+- For Symfony instance at `app/config/config.yml`:
-- For TYPO3 instance in `typo3conf/ext/AdditionalConfiguration_deploy.yml`
+- For TYPO3 instance at `typo3conf/ext/AdditionalConfiguration_deploy.yml`
-- For Magento instance in `app/etc/local.yml`
+- For Magento instance at `app/etc/local.yml`

 Example configuration will follow later.